swholtzman/Abalone/README.md

 ./abalone Test1.input

-## How to compare the output to the desired output (The output files used to be "boards.txt" and "moves.txt")
+## How to compare the output to the desired output

 WITH MAKE: make compareBoards

 WITHOUT MAKE: g++ -std=c++17 compareBoards.cpp -o compareBoards

-./compareBoards Test2.board boards.txt moves.txt
+./compareBoards Test2.board boards.txt Test2.move

 ## How to visualize board states with board_visualizer